WFT-Chiefs preview: Washington prepares to face Kansas City’s explosive offense

 Patrick Mahomes and the Chiefs’ explosive offense will face off against Washington in Mahomes’s first game against the WFT.
 Mahomes was on the Chiefs’ roster when the teams met at Arrowhead Stadium in 2017, but eventual WFT quarterback Alex Smith was starting for Kansas City at the time.
-Now, Mahomes boasts a resume that includes three-time Pro Bowler, league MVP and Super Bowl champion.
+Now, Mahomes boasts a résumé that includes three Pro Bowls, an NFL MVP award and a Super Bowl ring.

-The Chiefs will head to Washington with his team in an unfamiliar place — last place in the AFC West standings, something that hadn’t happened in the Mahomes era until this season.
+The quarterback will head to Washington with his team in an unfamiliar place — last in the AFC West.
 Both Washington and Kansas City are looking to find consistency at 2-3, but the Chiefs’ offense still has been as steady as in years past.

-The offense is fifth in the league in points per game (30.8), fourth in yards per game (420.4) and tops in the league in third down conversion percentage (58.8 percent), an area where Washington’s defense has struggled all season.
+The offense is fifth in the league in points per game (30.8), fourth in yards per game (420.4) and tops in third down conversion percentage (58.8 percent), an area where Washington’s defense has struggled all season.

 “I do know that they’re still explosive,” Coach Ron Rivera said.
 “They’re top five in almost every offensive category and explosive.
 You’ve got to be very careful.
-They are a team that lives and dies with the dynamic play down field, and we’ve got to stay on top of it.
+They are a team that lives and dies with the dynamic play downfield, and we’ve got to stay on top of it.
 Keep that in front of us.”

-The Chiefs are averaging 6.1 yards per play, good for fifth in the NFL thus far, and Kansas City’s receivers are averaging 11 yards per catch thus far.
-Washington has struggled with big plays all season — the team has allowed 82 plays of 10 or more yards through its first five games.
+The Chiefs are averaging 6.4 yards per play, good for fifth in the NFL.
+And Washington has struggled with big plays all season — the team has allowed 82 plays of 10 or more yards through its first five games.

 Chase Young’s description of Mahomes was pretty simple: a magician.
 He credited Mahomes’s ability to make every throw on the field and extend plays.